yujintong/pvpgn-server-bak/README_DOCKER.md

 Player vs Player Gaming Network - PRO on Docker
 =====

-To quickly deploy a PVPGN server on linux, using Docker is one of the best choices.
+To quickly deploy a PVPGN server (especially on Linux), using Docker is one of the best choices.
 You can gain some benefits using this:
-- Small image size: approx 234MB uncompressed, 57MB compressed image size
+- Small image size: approx. 234MB uncompressed, 57MB compressed image size (with single backend and data storage support, eg: `bnetd` and `mysql`)
-- Quick deploy, easy to scale out, manage and update
+- Quick to deploy, easy to scale out and update
-- Simple to use and config
+- Simple to use and configurate

 ## Prequisite: